MarcAnt01/ACSwitch/README.md

-* Compilation has been tested only on Ubuntu 18.10 Desktop and build scripts are provided only for Linux officially, Mac and Windows users might need to modify them to work on those respective platforms.
+* Compilation has been tested only on Ubuntu 18.10 Desktop and build scripts are provided only for Linux officially, Mac and Windows users might need to modify them to build on those respective platforms.

 * Build scripts build acs binary for API level 21 by default, though there is no API-specific implementation in native part, you might target different APIs to